shubhankarofficial/bevel-takehome-assesment/README.md

 ```
 {"error":"role \"myuser\" does not exist"}
 ```
 when running the db health check, then it could be because the postgres container is colliding with an existing process that is using the same port.
 The db port is set to `54328` in the docker-compose.yml file.
-You can change the port in the file to something else, but make sure to update the port in the db.ts file as well.
+You can change the port in the file to something else, but make sure to update the port in your application configuration (db.ts for TypeScript or db.py for Python) as well.

 When restarting the postgres container for debugging, you may need to force delete the volume as well, which is where the data is stored.
 You can do this by running: